Bhimsendabby/transferLearning/README.md

 # transferLearning
-A pre-trained model is trained by adding additional layers using transfer learning on Face expression dataset.
+A pre-trained model ( Efficent Model ) is trained by adding additional layers using transfer learning on Face expression dataset.